 Things somewhat change when the girl’s mother, Christine, begins to take note of her hostility to a fellow classmate, Claude.
-The boy mysteriously drowned in a local lake, and is found with crescent shaped marks imprinted on his face.
-Christine notices her daughter’s indifference, and soon learns that Rhoda had quarreled with Claude over a perfect penmanship medal she felt she deserved more.
+The boy mysteriously drowned in a local lake and is found with crescent-shaped marks imprinted on his face.
+Christine notices her daughter’s indifference and soon learns that Rhoda had quarrelled with Claude over a perfect penmanship medal she felt she deserved more.
 Further, when Christine confronts her daughter about the last time she’d seen Claude, she discovers that her precious daughter had lied to her.

 Mulling over Rhoda’s strange deception, Christine begins to remember other disturbing incidents from the past.
-Past murders and horrifying mishaps begin to take a stunningly dark shape, and she soon learns that Rhoda is harboring deeply murderous tendencies.
-As their lives begins to unravel, Christine becomes determined to kill her daughter…and without bringing on any spoilers, let’s just say that the ending is absolutely heartbreaking.
+Past murders and horrifying mishaps begin to take a stunningly dark shape, and she soon learns that Rhoda is harbouring deeply murderous tendencies.
+As their lives begin to unravel, Christine becomes determined to kill her daughter…and without bringing on any spoilers, let’s just say that the ending is absolutely heartbreaking.